What Is Biological Mass Spectrometry?

 Protein Structure Analysis

-MS, combined with techniques like hydrogen/deuterium exchange and limited proteolysis, examines protein structure and conformational changes, aiding in functional and stability studies.
+MS, combined with techniques like hydrogen/deuterium exchange, examines protein structure and conformational changes, aiding in functional and stability studies.

 Biopharmaceutical Analysis